 - Coordinate with new content or marketing strategies

-Rewriting website content is a strategic measure that will keep your online presence current and effective.
+Rewriting website content is a strategic measure that will keep your online presence both current and effective.
 Because web standards and your business goals are both ever-evolving, we recommend that you audit your website on a regular basis for outdated or irrelevant content.
 Small changes can be made here and there, as needed.
-And a full content refresh may be need every two to three years.
+And a full content refresh may be needed every two to three years.

 Why would we want to add extra pages to our website?